Dan has always done his own auto repairs whether on motorcycles, boats, cars, or even motorhomes.

-When discussing a Toyota Prius special considerations needs to be give to the hybrid pros and cons that will inevitably arise.
-Part of my past year has been spent researching this and reading all that I could find about such things as driving a hybrid car, the hybrid battery and other facets of ownership and operation of a hybrid vehicle, specifically the Prius.
+When discussing a Toyota Prius, special considerations need to be given to the hybrid pros and cons that will inevitably arise.
+Part of my past year has been spent researching this and reading all that I could find about such things as driving a hybrid car, the hybrid battery, and other facets of ownership and operation of a hybrid vehicle, specifically the Prius.
 Of particular interest was the hybrid technology in the Prius - it was the first hybrid vehicle designed to be a hybrid from the ground up.

 One of the major concerns is the hybrid battery in the car.
 This is a large nicad battery of about 200 volts buried under the hatchback.
 "It's only good for 3 years or so and costs $10,000 to replace!" has been a common complaint, but is totally untrue.
 The battery is warranted for 100,000 miles (more in California) and a new battery is under $3,000 from Toyota with both used and rebuilt batteries readily available.
 There are more than a few documented cases of the battery lasting 300,000 miles on taxi cabs.
 "The voltage will kill me or the EMT working a crash!" is another claim with very little truth.
 There is indeed high voltage in the car - it is very carefully limited and protected.
 I have never heard a single instance of the high voltage wiring being cut, nor of anyone being injured by the battery.
 There have been isolated instances of fire from connections to the battery, but they are very rare and a normal car battery can and will do the same thing when shorted.

-The Prius is also designed to be extremely pollution free.
-Many states, including my own, do not require smog tests on the Prius; as far as I know this is the only hybrid car that can make that statement.
-Toyota has accomplished this at the cost of some decrease in the mpg from the Prius, but it is not very significant and I would hope to see other hybrid vehicles follow their footsteps.
+The Prius is also designed to be extremely pollution-free.
+Many states, including my own, do not require smog tests on the Prius; as far as I know, this is the only hybrid car that can make that statement.
+Toyota has accomplished this at the cost of some decrease in the mpg of the Prius, but it is not very significant and I would hope to see other hybrid vehicles follow in their footsteps.
 It is nice knowing just how clean the car that I drive is.

 Driving Impressions of the Prius - The Cons